albiagro/Javascript-Counter/README.md

 * Just click on "+" or "-" to increase/decrease the value
 * The value cannot be less than 0
-* Refreshing the page the value will be back to 0
+* Refreshing or clicking the reset button the page the value will be back to 0

 ## Help